For starting greenhouse plants, Tricia enjoys starting with a variety of seeds. These seeds go in her outdoor flower and

 Edible and Ornamental Plants

-Many seeds from fruits, flowers, vegetables, herbs, and trees will grow in a greenhouse.
-Depending on the plant variety, it may need to leave the greenhouse when it is ready to face the natural elements in your growing zone.
+Many seeds from fruits, flowers, vegetables, herbs, and trees will thrive in a greenhouse.
+Depending on the plant variety, it may require transplanting outdoors to continue its growth in a natural environment.

 Plants require warmth, moisture, and humidity to live in a greenhouse.
 They will still call for adequate spacing; do not crowd.
-A tall ornamental plant, such as palm trees, will outgrow the height of the home greenhouse and puncture the roof.
+A tall ornamental plant, such as palm trees, will outgrow the height of the greenhouse and puncture the roof.

 Cold Frame Box

 Three stages of transplanting:

 - Transfer seedlings to a cold frame for continued growth.

 - Move larger plants to flower or vegetable gardens for direct contact with nature.